rotheconrad/Kraken-Bracken-plot/README.md

 ## Running Kraken and Bracken

-Example batch processing scripts for an HPC running a slurm scheduler are included for reference.
-Kraken and Bracken both rely on a Kraken database which can either be pre-built or created *ad hoc* through `kraken2-build`.
+Example batch processing scripts for an HPC running a slurm scheduler are included for reference under `sbatch/`.
+Kraken and Bracken both rely on a Kraken database which can be obtained by the tool directly via `kraken2-build` as either a pre-built database or one created *ad hoc* by the user.

 ## Requirements and References